 James Dalrymple, Director of Robert Walters in Auckland, said: “Our research shows that high-performing teams across all different levels of business have shared attributes, including clearly defined goals and objectives, recognition for good work and culture fit.
 Poor leadership, team conflict, undefined goals and objectives and zero recognition for good work are key drivers of disengagement, dissatisfaction and underperforming teams.”

 The survey focused on four key themes related to high-performing teams, and it found that:

-- 63% organisations may be missing out on top talent due to inflexible selection criteria
+- 63% organizations may be missing out on top talent due to inflexible selection criteria

-- More than half of professionals feel their organisation does not do enough to reward high performance
+- More than half of professionals feel their organization does not do enough to reward high performance

 - Almost half of professionals said they were managed with a top-down leadership style, where leaders make decisions without consulting team members, but 95% of professionals preferred other more consultative leadership styles

 - 61% of professionals believe varied and interesting work is the factor that keeps them most engaged in their roles